thomas-mangin/vyos-documentation/docs/configuration/service/monitoring.rst

 =============
 Prometheus node_exporter_ which provides a wide range of hardware and OS metrics.

-.. cfgcmd:: set service monitoring node-exporter listen-address <address>
+.. cfgcmd:: set service monitoring prometheus node-exporter listen-address <address>

   Configure the address node_exporter is listening on.

-.. cfgcmd:: set service monitoring node-exporter port <port>
+.. cfgcmd:: set service monitoring prometheus node-exporter port <port>

   Configure the port number node_exporter is listening on.

-.. cfgcmd:: set service monitoring node-exporter vrf <name>
+.. cfgcmd:: set service monitoring prometheus node-exporter vrf <name>

   Configure name of the :abbr:`VRF (Virtual Routing and Forwarding)` instance.